-The goal of the Child Support for College initiative was to encourage long-term economic success for families in the child support system by assisting custodial parents receiving child support through the Office of the Attorney General – Child Support Division in opening a college savings account to pay for their child’s future educational expenses and providing access to financial coaches.
-This project was the first of its kind in the country!
+The goal of the Child Support for College (CS4C) initiative was to encourage long-term economic success for families in the child support system.
+The initiative assisted custodial parents receiving child support through the Office of the Attorney General – Child Support Division in opening a college savings account to pay their child’s future educational expenses and providing access to financial coaches.
+This project was the first of its kind in the country.

-The CS4C initiative used the receipt of a lump sum child support payment to encourage savings and link parents to financial coaching services.
-Lump sum payments occur when a noncustodial parent makes a large “catch-up” payment to the child support system on arrears owed to the custodial parent.
-The Child Support Division collects lump sums through their enforcement processes, which can be court ordered, intercepted from the IRS in the case of tax returns or through the liquidation of seized assets.
-When this action occurs, custodial parents receive large, unexpected payments - often several thousand dollars.
-Based on estimates from the Child Support Division, lump sum payments can range from a hundred dollars to a hundred and fifty thousand dollars; the average lump sum payment for August 2011 was $2,444.
-Using the receipt of these funds as an important moment to discuss financial planning, the CS4C initiative provided parents receiving a payment the opportunity to meet with a financial coach to help them maximize the payment and save a portion of it for their child’s future educational expenses.
-This strategy has proved successful in promoting savings and integration into mainstream financial services for those receiving free tax preparation services.
+CS4C used the receipt of a lump sum child support payment to encourage savings and link parents to financial coaching services.
+Lump sum payments occur when a noncustodial parent makes a large “catch-up” payment to the child support system.
+The Child Support Division collects lump sums through their enforcement processes, which can be court ordered, obtained via IRS tax returns or through the liquidation of seized assets.
+When this occurs, custodial parents receive large payments - often unexpected and ranging from $100 to $150,000.
+The average lump sum payment in August 2011 was $2,444.
+Using the receipt of these funds as a moment to discuss financial planning, CS4C provided parents the opportunity to meet with a financial coach.
+This strategy successfully promoted savings and use of mainstream financial services for those receiving free tax preparation services.

-In an effort to promote savings, parents receiving a lump sum payment who choose to open/ save into a Texas 529 college savings account were eligible for two matched savings opportunities based on their savings behaviors.
-The first incentive, based on the initial deposit into the college savings account, aimed to encourage enrollment and the savings of the lump sum payment.
-A secondary incentive rewarded the development of a savings pattern during the first year of account ownership.
-Participants were required to meet with a financial coach a minimum of three times to be eligible for the initial matched savings and one additional time for the second savings match.
+Parents who chose to save in a Texas 529 college savings account were eligible for two matched savings opportunities based on their savings behaviors.
+The first incentive, based on the initial deposit into the college savings account, aimed to encourage enrollment and saving.
+A second incentive rewarded the development of a savings pattern during the first year of account ownership.
+Participants were required to meet with a financial coach a minimum of three times to be eligible for the initial match and one additional time for the second match.

 The initiative began recruitment February 2012 and ran through August 31, 2013.
 Final incentive payments were disbursed by September 2013.